upgradingdave/camunda-8-jdbc-connector/README.md

 Download the the element template ([jdbc-connector.json](element-templates/jdbc-connector.json)) and [follow these steps](https://docs.camunda.io/docs/components/modeler/desktop-modeler/element-templates/configuring-templates/) to use it with your local Desktop Modeler.

-After you have configured the element template, restart Desktop Modeler and try adding a new Service Task.
+After you've configured the element template, restart Desktop Modeler and try adding a new Service Task.
 Click the blue `Select` button under the `Template` section in the properties panel and then choose the `JDBC Connector` Template.

 ![Choose Template](images/ChooseTemplate.png "Choose Template")